 Recently I came home one night to find that the kitchen door was open.
 We have a sliding door that separates the kitchen from other rooms.
 This is the same sliding door that separates Lulu from other rooms if we are not home.
 It was wide open.
 Lulu was right by the door but she did not look innocent.
-She had been left free reign of the house.
+She had been left free reign of the house – one night of freedom.

 Night of Freedom

 I checked the clock.
 Judging by when the husband said he was heading out and when I arrived… she had been free for about an hour.
 My stomach started to turn into a knot as I worried what she could have done while we were away.
 Or maybe she was good?
 Maybe she stayed in the kitchen the whole time?